node-class-may-2023/ComIT_Node/browserapi.md

 * The two major features of AJAX allow you to do the following:
   * Make requests to the server without reloading the page
   * Receive and work with data from the server
-* As XMLHttpRequest it's kind of complex to use and that we don't longer use XML that mutch we can use `fetch` to have the same features
+* As XMLHttpRequest is kind of complex to use and given that we no longer use XML that much we can instead use `fetch` and get the same features

 * [MDN AJAX doc](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX)
 * [MDN XMLHttpRequest doc](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)